javierarce/javier.computer/_includes/about.md

 ### About this website

-This page contains a wiki, a blog post, a collection of jokes, a hidden passage to another dimension, a list of dog names, a photo of myself eating ice cream, a coin, a yellow bird.
+This page contains a wiki, a blog post, a collection of jokes, a hidden passage to another dimension, a list of dog names, a photo of myself eating ice cream, a coin, a yellow bird, a photo of your turtle, a turtle.

 I'm my worst self when I spend my time consuming instead of making.
 Specially when the consuming part happens inside of a social network.
 This website is my attempt to spend less time consuming and more thinking and making.